-But we don’t need to go all the way back to the 1940s to see the benefits of airline deregulation and increased competition.
+But we don’t need to go all the way back to the 1940s to see how cheap airfare has become.

 Because flying is cheap, many more people fly today in larger planes with more seats onboard.
-From the privilege of a few, air transport has evolved into a service for many.
+Air travel has evolved from the privilege of a few into a service for many.

 And it has grown in staggering numbers.
 In 2000, airlines carried 1.6 billion passengers, according to the International Air Transport Association (IATA).
 By 2005, that number had grown to 2.1 billion.
 By 2015, airlines had served 3.5 billion passengers and they are expected to serve 4 billion passengers this year.